DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ## Design Choices

 ### Typography
-The fonts used are Lato with a fallback of tahoma for the main heading and hind with a fall back of san-serif for the section headings and body text.
+The fonts used are Lato with a fallback of tahoma for the main heading and hind with a fall back of sans-serif for the section headings and body text.

 - Lato allows for a less formal and a more welcoming feel to the large bold text used in the main heading on the homepage.

--  Hind is used for section heading and gives a less formal, more welcoming feel.
-Hind is also used in the body text and contrast with the section headings.
+-  Hind is used for section heading and gives a less formal, and a more welcoming feel.
+Hind is also used in the body text and contrasts with the section headings.
 Its clear and easily readable for the user.

 ###   Colour scheme